New York Provincial Congress: New York General Assembly

 In January and February 1775, the New York General Assembly voted down successive resolutions approving the proceedings of the First Continental Congress and refused to send delegates to the Second Continental Congress.
-New York was the only colonial assembly which did not approve the proceeds of the First Continental Congress.
+New York was the only colonial assembly which did not approve the proceedings of the First Continental Congress.
 Opposition to the Congress revolved around the opinion that the provincial houses of assembly were the proper agencies to solicit redress for grievances.
-In March, the Assembly broke with the rest of the colonies and wrote a petition to London, but London rejected the petition because it contained claims about a lack of authority of the "parent state" to tax colonists, "which made it impossible" to accept.
+In March, the Assembly broke with the rest of the colonies and sent its own petition to Parliament, which rejected the petition because it contained claims about a lack of authority of the "parent state" to tax colonists, "which made it impossible" to accept.
 The Assembly last met on April 3, 1775.

-Provincial Convention (Second Continental Congress)
+Provincial Convention

-A Provincial Convention assembled in New York City on April 20, 1775, where delegates were elected to the Second Continental Congress.
 On March 15, 1775, the Committee of Sixty had issued a call to the counties of New York to send delegates to a Provincial Convention.
+A Provincial Convention assembled weeks later in New York City on April 20, 1775, where delegates were elected to the Second Continental Congress.